ivansaul/codigo_facilito_downloader/.github/git-commit-messages-instructions.md

     - "Simple, self-explanatory single-file changes"
     - "The title completely describes the change"
     - "Trivial fixes or updates (e.g., 'docs: fix typo in README')"
+    - "**⚠️ CRITICAL**: Multi-file changes (.md or not) ALWAYS need body - no exceptions!"
+    - "**⚠️ CRITICAL**: 'docs' type does NOT mean body is optional for 2+ files"
+    - "Example: 2 .md files changed = body REQUIRED, even if both are documentation"
   - "**BODY FORMAT AND STYLE:**"
     - "Write in **past tense** (describe what was done, not what to do)"
     - "Examples: 'Added feature X', 'Implemented Y', 'Fixed Z', 'Updated configuration'"